Posted on October 6, 2017

 Tuesday Tip: How to text from your computer

 One option is to use one of the many websites out there that offer this service.
 But these tend to require registration, ask you for your email address and sell your information.
-Instead, try one of these three simple methods.
+If you’re wondering how to text from your computer, try one of these three simple methods.

 1. Use your email